 * The following expenditures are excluded from this category: academic administration when the primary assignment is administration, e.g., academic deans (see ACAD-43), and remedial and tutorial instruction, which should be categorized as Student Services (see STSR-68).

-This category includes academic department activities in support of research.
-These may include allocations for:
+This category includes academic department activities in support of research, and may include allocations for:

-- equipment to support research activities that is not charged to a grant,
+- Equipment to support research activities that is not charged to a contract or a grant